CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/8-Load-Balancing-methods.md

 # Lab 7: Load Balancing methods

+## **Scenario**

+Contoso's AVD environment set up is working smoothly.
+But contoso is confused about which load balancing to be used in order to run the sessions efficiently.
+You will guide contoso to explore about different types of load balancing offered by Azure.

+## **Overview**

 Azure Virtual Desktop supports two load-balancing methods.
 Each method determines which session host will host a user's session when they connect to a resource in a host pool.
 While configuring a host pool, we can select load balancing methods as per the needs.